Azure-Samples/azure-logic-apps-deployment-samples/integration-account-connections/readme.md

 # Connect to an integration account from Azure Logic Apps and deploy by using Azure DevOps Pipelines

-This sample shows how to create a logic app that connects to an integration account to handle X12 messages and deploy the app by using Azure DevOps Pipelines.
+This sample shows how to create a logic app that handles X12 messages by connecting to an integration account and deploy the app by using Azure DevOps Pipelines.

 In this topic, you complete the following tasks: